kulics/koral/book-en/document.md

 Executing the above program, we can see that 8.

-In addition to member functions that contain this, we can also define member functions that do not contain this.
+In addition to member functions that contain `self`, we can also define member functions that do not contain `self`.

 This class of functions cannot be accessed using instances and can only be accessed using type names.
 It allows us to define functions that are highly type-associated but do not require an instance as an argument.